S-Flex/xfw-local/README.md

 **Throws:**
 - `Error`: Throws an error if the specified directory already exists or the app does not have permission to create it.

+### POST /deleteFolder
+This method is used to delete a folder

+**parameters:**
+- `path` (string): The path of the directory to delete
+- `recursive` (boolean) optional parameter to enable recursive delete.
+Use in case when folder contains other folders and/or files.

+**Returns:**
+- `ok` (string): Returns "ok" if the directory is successfully deleted.

+**Throws:**
+- `Error`: Throws an error if the specified directory does not exist or in non recursive mode if the folder contains files and/or folders.